-THE SHOE SOLE'S BASIC DEFECT: HIGHLY UNSTABLE COMPARED TO BAREFOOT
+A SHOE SOLE'S BASIC DEFECT: EXTREMELY UNSTABLE COMPARED TO A BAREFOOT

 Rear and underneath views of a conventional shoe sole illustrates emphatically the basic problem regarding its artificial instability.
+Like a seesaw, a shoe sole is artificially unstable.
 In the typical position of a lateral ankle sprain (the most common sports injury), the entire ankle joint and the body weight force transmitted through it are located outside of the tiny knife-edge of a shoe sole edge that contacts the ground support surface (which is a thick sheet of clear plexiglass).
 [FIGURE 4 & VIDEO LINK] Only the shoe wearer's ligaments and tendons around the tilted ankle joint provide structural support to it.
-The unavoidable result is serious ankle and leg instability, a particularly major problem given the unique bipedal structure of humans, who are forced to continually put all of their body weight, or many multiples of it, on a single foot and leg for support during walking or running.
+The unavoidable result is serious ankle and leg instability, a particularly major problem given the unique bipedal structure of humans, who are forced to continually put all of their body weight, or many multiples of it, on a single foot and leg for support during walking or running or sports.

-In contrast, the tilted-out barefoot is stable, with opposing forces directly inline forming a stable equilibrium.
+In contrast, the same extreme tilted-out position, a barefoot is naturally stable, with opposing forces directly inline forming a stable equilibrium.
 [FIGURE 5 & VIDEO LINK] In the underneath view, the bare sole enjoys a wide base of support under the calcaneus (or heel bone) and the base and head of the 5th metatarsal bone (all three bones of the foot show up as the large white areas of the barefoot sole contacting the plexiglass).
 The contact area of support under the barefoot is over ten times the knife-edge area of support provided by the conventional shoe sole.

 Although tiny, the knife-edge of contact (circled in red in FIGURE 4) between tilted conventional shoe sole and the ground concentrates enormous point pressure compared to the barefoot, almost digging in to firmly fix an axis of rotation for the unnatural outward twisting torque that forces the ankle joint over abnormally.
+The shoe sole teeter-totters on its unnatural edge.
 The difference in point pressure is even greater when the knife-edge is compared to the conventional shoe sole when flat on the ground.
 The abrupt transition between the two vastly different traction states of conventional shoe soles is enormous and inherently destabilizing, and it is entirely artificial.
 The unnatural conventional knife-edge is in effect the bleeding edge of artificial instability.

 As FIGURES 4 & 5 show, the stability difference between bare and shod feet in the lateral ankle spraining position is stark.
 It is a night and day difference.
 Polar opposites.
 The barefoot has naturally steady lateral stability.
-In direct comparison, the conventional shoe sole is abnormally unstable, an artificial defect.
+In direct comparison, the conventional shoe sole is abnormally unstable - an artificial defect.

 The obvious question is, can the artificial instability of conventional footwear soles be corrected to make new footwear soles that are as stable as the bare sole?
 The answer is definitely yes.
-With limited resources, I have produced several different sole designs that demonstrate that barefoot-like stability, including factory made footwear samples.
+With limited resources, but with professional help, I have produced several different sole designs that demonstrate that barefoot-like stability, including now factory-built footwear samples using standard production techniques.
 It is not rocket science.